Svetlana Kuznetsova: 2013: Comeback from injury, return to form

-2014: Steady ranking, first WTA title since 2010
+2014: Steady ranking, first WTA Tour title since 2010

 Kuznetsova began the year with a loss to Varvara Lepchenko in the first round at Sydney.
-At the first round of PTT Pattaya Open, Kuznetsova defeated Zhang Shuai to record her 500th career victory.
+At the first round of the Pattaya Open, Kuznetsova defeated Zhang Shuai to record her 500th career victory.
 This immediately followed a first round loss to Elina Svitolina at the Australian Open.

 Kuznetsova lost to Petra Kvitová in three sets in the third round at the Indian Wells Open.

-At the Sony Open, Kuznetsova was upset in her first match by 17-year-old Croat Donna Vekić in straight sets after receiving a first round bye.
+At Miami, Kuznetsova was upset in her first match by 17-year-old Croat Donna Vekić in straight sets, after receiving a first-round bye.

-Kuznetsova reached the quarterfinals at the Porsche Tennis Grand Prix in Stuttgart, where she was defeated by eventual finalist Ivanović.
+Kuznetsova reached the quarterfinals at the Stuttgart Grand Prix, before she was defeated by eventual finalist Ivanović.
 In the following competition, the seventh-seed Russian was finalist at the Portugal Open, losing to Carla Suárez Navarro in tough three sets.
 This was her first single final in more than three years.

-In Roland Garros, Kuznetsova repeated her success in the previous year, climbing to the quarterfinals, before that defeating fifth-seed and Wimbledon champion Petra Kvitová in the third round.
+In Roland Garros, Kuznetsova repeated her success in the previous year, climbing to the quarterfinals, before that defeating fifth-seeded Wimbledon champion Petra Kvitová in the third round.
 The injured Kuznetsova was helpless against finalist Simona Halep, who defeated her in straight sets.

-Kuznetsova was upset in the first round of the Wimbledon Championships by Portugal's Michelle Larcher de Brito in three sets.
+Kuznetsova was upset in the first round of the Wimbledon Championships by Michelle Larcher de Brito in three sets.

-Winning her first WTA title in almost four years, Kuznetsova outlasted Kurumi Nara to claim the Washington Open.
+Winning her first WTA Tour title in almost four years, Kuznetsova outlasted Kurumi Nara to claim the Washington Open.
 Seeded sixth in the tournament, the Russian broke unseeded Nara in the final game to win her fourteenth career title.